nmoskaleva/dfs-trucreds-hackathon-1/src/verifier/README.md

 node VerifierReuse.js
 ```
 Observe messages being exchanged between an Verifier app and a Verity application server on the console output.
 Scan QR code with a ConnectMe device to establish the connection when required.
+- Open Verifier webapp in browser at http://localhost:3000